-(6) Initial, updated, and modified notices of acceptance.
+(6) Initial, modified, and updated notices of acceptance.

 - (a) The first acceptance issued on the claim must contain the title "Initial Notice of Acceptance" near the top of the notice.
-Any notice of acceptance must contain all accepted conditions at the time of the notice. - (b) When an insurer closes a claim, it must issue an "Updated Notice of Acceptance at Closure" under OAR 436-030-0015. - (A) To correct an omission or error in an "Updated Notice of Acceptance at Closure,", under OAR 436-030-0015(1)(c)(D), the insurer must add the word "Corrected" to the notice. - (B) An "Updated Notice of Acceptance at Closure" is not required to begin payment of benefits following a worker's death during a period of permanent total disability under OAR 436-060-0075(7). - (c) An insurer must issue a "Modified Notice of Acceptance" (MNOA) when the insurer: - (A) Accepts a new or omitted condition on a nondisabling claim, while a disabling claim is open or after claim closure; - (B) Accepts an aggravation claim; - (C) Changes the disabling status of the claim; or - (D) Amends a notice of acceptance, including correcting a clerical error, except for an error or omission on an "Updated Notice of Acceptance at Closure."
+Any notice of acceptance must contain all accepted conditions at the time of the notice. - (b) An insurer must issue a "Modified Notice of Acceptance" (MNOA) when the insurer: - (A) Accepts a new or omitted condition on a nondisabling claim, while a disabling claim is open or after claim closure; - (B) Accepts an aggravation claim; - (C) Changes the disabling status of the claim; or - (D) Amends a notice of acceptance, including correcting a clerical error, except for an error or omission on an "Updated Notice of Acceptance at Closure." - (c) When an insurer closes a claim, it must issue an "Updated Notice of Acceptance at Closure" under OAR 436-030-0015.